Rabhimself/Data-Rep-API-Project/README.md

 The API will return an array of stations, each with their own last recorded measurements, in JSON format.
 This will allow a developer to easily import and use the collection using a standard JSON parse.

-An truncated example of a response is:
+A truncated example of a response is:
 ```
 [
    {